ongr-io/SettingsBundle/Resources/doc/admin_settings.rst

 ..

-And add some settings that are grouped in categories:
+And add some settings that are grouped in categories (`config.yml`):

 .. code-block:: yaml